signetlabdei/sem/README.md

 ## Troubleshooting ##

-In case there are problems with the pandas installation (this will happen in macos, for which no binaries are provide), use the following command for installation (and see [this pandas issue](https://github.com/pandas-dev/pandas/issues/20775) as a reference):
+In case there are problems with the `pandas` installation (this will happen in macOS, for which no binaries are provided), use the following command for installation (and see [this pandas issue](https://github.com/pandas-dev/pandas/issues/20775) as a reference):

 ```bash
 PIP_NO_BUILD_ISOLATION=false pipenv install
 ```

-## Documentation ##

-Documentation can be built locally using the makefile's `docs` target.
-The documentation of the current version of the package is also available on [readthedocs][rtd].

 ## Authors ##